documentcloud/documentcloud/app/views/help/eng/api.markdown

 # The DocumentCloud API

-DocumentCloud's API allows users to search, upload, edit, and organize documents.
+DocumentCloud's API provides resources to search, upload, edit, and organize documents as well as to work with projects.
 In addition, an oEmbed service provides easy integration of embedding documents, pages and notes.

 ## Contents